openvinotoolkit/model_server/docs/python_support/reference.md

 - `datatype` (*optional*): a string defining the type of the data.
 This value is directly assigned to `datatype` attribute of the `Tensor`.
 By default, `datatype` attribute is inherited from the `data` object.
 Providing `datatype` to the constructor will override inherited value, so use it only if you know what you are doing.

 **Note**: `shape` and `datatype` arguments do not modify internal structure of the data - there are no reshapes and type conversions.
 They only override `Tensor.shape` and `Tensor.datatype` attributes, so the user can provide custom context to the next node or server response.
-It means they can be completely detached from the data buffer properties and it's user's reponsibility to correctly interpret these attributes while reading the `Tensor` in the next node or the server response on the client side.
+It means they can be completely detached from the data buffer properties and it's user's responsibility to correctly interpret these attributes while reading the `Tensor` in the next node or the server response on the client side.

 ```python
 import numpy as np